 6. Give your spouse space with his/her family

-In a blended family, it will take time before everyone comes for that proverbial ‘happy family picture’.
+It will take time before everyone comes for that proverbial ‘happy family picture’.
 There is a possibility that the kids, especially the younger ones, might feel their biological parent is spending less time with them than before.
-Special concerns for blended families include a sense of alienation either between the parent and child/children or between partners.
+Or one partner may feel that the other is too focused on their children and not giving enough time and attention to the relationship.
+This can lead to a sense of alienation either between the parent and child/children or between partners.

 This can be navigated by carving out space and time for everyone involved in the equation.
 Understand that need and give your spouse space to spend some ‘us time’ with “his” or “her” family.
 And make sure you do the same with yours.
 During such sessions, emphasize the joint family values and encourage them to make some adjustments required to mix in well.